0

 45 Berwick St, London W1F 8SF

-Expect Scottish seafood in a range of Spanish tapas in this first central London restaurant from North London restaurateur Stephen Lironi.
+Expect Scottish seafood in a range of Spanish tapas in this central London restaurant from North London restaurateur Stephen Lironi (who's also behind Escocesa in Crouch End).
 The window counter on the ground floor is perfect for Soho people watching over a plate of razor clams fresh from the Scottish coast that day, served up with some amazing Spanish wines.

-The clue to this tapas bar's speciality is in the name (that's the Basque way of spelling croqueta).
-With a regularly changing menu of inventive croquetas and pintxo, this Carnaby spot is great place to while away an hour or two.
+Coming from the team behind Brindisa, the clue to this tapas bar's speciality is in the name (that's the Basque way of spelling croqueta).
+With a regularly changing menu of inventive croquetas and pintxos, the original Carnaby spot quickly became a great place to while away an hour or two.
+Since that opening, they've opened two more locations that are well worth visiting too (even if we like the compact nature of the original best).
 If it's on, the king prawn croquetas with prawn head alioli are the absolute business.

 Arros QDArros QD